Mpalm15/Creating-a-Windows-10-Virtual-Machine-and-Virtual-Network/README.md

 </p>
 <p>
-Step 1: Go to https://portal.azure.com and sign in with your Azure credentials.
+^Step 1: Go to https://portal.azure.com and sign in with your Azure credentials.
-Step 2: Navigate to Virtual Machines.
+^Step 2: Navigate to Virtual Machines.

 From the Azure services section on the home page, click Virtual machines.
 </p>